asonnellini/Hadoop-How-To/Documents/Create-Hive-Table/Hadoop-How-to-Hive-Create-Table.md

         Remember to end the SQL statement with a semicolumn

-        Note: this table is going to be “in synch” with the csv files in the folder data/drivers:
+        Note: this table is going to show results of a query applied to the data in the csv files in the folder data/drivers:

           - if you remove csv files from the folder, the table will not show any data;

-          - if you add a csv file to the folder, the new data will be imported
+          - if you add a csv file to the folder, the new data will be taken into acount when running queries

             Query: